Getting involved is super simple: Send us an email to receive an email each time we have a harvest planned.

-If the time and neighborhood for that particular harvest works for you, respond and we’ll send you the specifics.
+If the time and neighborhood for a particular harvest works for you, respond and we’ll send you the specifics.
 If not, no sweat, just hit delete and you won’t hurt our feelings one bit.

 There are several different ways you can get involved, and it would be great to have you as part of the team in any way you will look forward to getting the job done.